kojo0501/School_District_Analysis/README.md

 These were math scores by grade with the full data set:
 ![MODULE_math_by_grade](https://user-images.githubusercontent.com/24308495/137846184-2f1136b9-7bc2-428b-bbd4-dde68b5f3aab.PNG)

-These were math scores by grade after Thomas High School ninth grade was removed from the analysis:
+These were math scores by grade after Thomas High School ninth grade was removed from the analysis:<br>
 ![CHALLENGE_math_by_grade](https://user-images.githubusercontent.com/24308495/137846250-b6fe45d4-c99b-4172-b0c5-ce669833b487.PNG)

 ### •	Reading Scores by Grade Level
 These were reading scores by grade with the full data set:
 ![MODULE_reading_by_grade](https://user-images.githubusercontent.com/24308495/137846227-d2d09733-354a-435c-b3d2-598fef78f2ce.PNG)

-These were reading scores by grade after Thomas High School ninth grade was removed from the analysis:
+These were reading scores by grade after Thomas High School ninth grade was removed from the analysis:<br>
 ![CHALLENGE_reading_by_grade](https://user-images.githubusercontent.com/24308495/137846273-3c8184bc-9ac6-40b3-b155-08ee27280a75.PNG)

 ### •	Scores by School Spending per Student